Open source is the heart of innovation. It allows software developers to quickly bring ideas to the marketplace faster.

 The Linux Foundation Launches LF Energy to Improve Worldwide Renewable Energy and Grid Modernization

-The Linux Foundation— a member of Open Invention Network and the organization of choice for the world’s top developers and companies to build ecosystems which accelerate open technology development and industry adoption — has announced its formation of LF Energy.
+The Linux Foundation— a partner of Open Invention Network and the organization of choice for the world’s top developers and companies to build ecosystems which accelerate open technology development and industry adoption — has announced its formation of LF Energy.

 With support from other organizations dedicated to open source and patent non-aggression, LF Energy begins with four projects which will advance everything from smart assistants for system operators to smart grid controls software.